BlockScience/Risk-Adjusted-Bonding-Curves/Paper/2_FiniteStateMachine.md

 ### Inputs
 1. Bond to Token Conversion
 2. Payments to be redeeemed
-3. Outcomes Payees / Fee Distribution
+3. Outcomes Payees
-4. Outcomes Payments / Fee Distribution
+4. Outcomes Payments

 ### Next State Outputs
-None, since there is no next state.
+1. Fee Distribution
+2. Impact Token Distribution
+3. Outcomes Payment Distribution

 ### Transitions out of Settlement Consideration Pause Phase
-This is the last phase of the system, thus no outward state transitions.
+This is the last phase of the system, thus there are no outward state transitions.